arangodb/docs/3.3/appendix-java-script-modules-crypto.md

 Creates a cryptographic nonce consisting of the first 32 bits of a timestamp and 64 bit of randomness.

+The nonce is held in memory for approximately one hour by the server.

 Returns the created nonce as base64-encoded string.